John Player Norton: 1972

 Compared to other makes, the Norton engine was down on power so Williams' design tried to offset this by reducing frontal area and improving roadholding.
 The Isolastic engine mounting system was retained but a more compact version of the Commando frame was built.
 To keep the centre of gravity low and to allow the rider to tuck in behind the fairing screen better, drop pannier tanks were used.
 The concept of drop pannier tanks was not new.
 Norton had used them on an experimental version of the Manx, the 1960 350cc 40M "Lowboy".
 More recently, Dunstall had used pannier tanks on their 1969 750 Norton racers, setting a lap record at Crystal Palace on Easter Monday and winning the 1,000 cc race at Thruxton in April in the hands of Percy Tait.
 The low position of the fuel tanks required the fuel to be pumped up to a small header tank to feed the two 32 mm Amal Concentric carbs by a mechanical pump operated by the swinging arm.
 Starting required the bike to be bumped up and down to prime the header tank.
 The fairing for the bike was developed in the MIRA wind tunnel.
 Brakes were twin discs on the front, the right calliper was mounted in front of the fork leg and the left one behind as the same fork leg was used on both sides.
 Rear brake was a Commando 8" drum.

-The engine was developed throughout the season and output went from 69 bhp to 76 bhp @ 7,5000 rpm by the end of the season.
+The engine was developed throughout the season and output went from 69 bhp to 76 bhp at 7,500 rpm by the end of the season.

 From the formation of the team to the first race, the Daytona 200, was only ten weeks, so the team had to work long hours to get two bikes ready for the race.
 Two bikes were ready for Daytona, one for Williams and the other for Read, finished in the blue and white colours of John Player.
 During practice the bikes started overheating, so as a quick-fix, an oil cooler from a Chevrolet Corvair was fitted.
 Read finished fourth and Williams retired with a gearbox failure.

 Whilst the team were at Daytona, the race shop completed a third bike for Tony Rutter ahead of the Easter Transatlantic Trophy.
 Read was the British captain at the Transatlantic Trophy, scoring a third place at one of the Brands Hatch races, and Williams finished third in the other.

-All three of the works bike retired during the Formula 750cc IOM TT.
+All three of the works motorcycles retired during the Formula 750cc IOM TT.

-Williams won the Hutchinson 100 at Brands Hatch, Mick Grant led a procession of JPNs to victory at Scarborough and Read won the British season's finale at Brands' Race of the South.
+Mick Grant led a procession of John Player Nortons to victory at Scarborough and Read won the British season's finale at Brands' Race of the South.

 Five of these models were made, one of which is now in the National Motorcycle Museum.
 Three of the models went to Spain when they were disposed of by the factory and raced in Spanish F750 under the PDN banner, sponsored by the vintners Pedro Domecq.